Minnesota Quit Claim Deed | Form 10.3.1

 - From January 1, 2020: A consideration of at least three thousand dollars ($3,000).

-If a Well Disclosure Certificate has already been filed and the number or status of the wells has remained the same, filing a new Certificate is not necessary.
-However, the following Well Disclosure Statement, which must be certified by the buyer or seller, must appear on the Deed:
+If a Well Disclosure Certificate has already been filed and the number or status of the wells has remained the same, filing a new certificate is not necessary.
+However, the following statement, which must be certified by the buyer or seller, must appear on the form:

 “I am familiar with the property described in this instrument and I certify that the status and number of wells on the described real property have not changed since the last previously filed well disclosure certificate.”